teivah/2brain/docs/index.md

 The result was a messy system that didn’t scale.
 I kept losing knowledge, and it made learning inefficient.
 When we read or watch a great resource but don’t capture what we learned from it, chances are high that within a few months or even weeks, that knowledge fades away.
 That’s what kept happening to me.

-Then I discovered the [*Second Brain*](https://www.goodreads.com/book/show/59616977-building-a-second-brain) method. **It changed everything**.
+**Then I discovered the *Second Brain* method and it changed everything for me**.

-## ❓ What is a Second Brain?
+## ❓ What's a Second Brain?

-Our brain isn’t built to remember everything.
-It’s great at thinking, solving, reacting but it forgets what we don’t actively use.
-That’s not a bug, it’s how it stays efficient.
-The problem is: we’re constantly learning.
-Reading.
-Watching.
-Thinking.
-And unless we capture that knowledge, most of it fades away.

-**A Second Brain gives us a place to store it.
-Not just to collect but to reuse, remix, and build on what we've already learned.**

-For me, the breakthrough was to stop chasing the perfect note.
-I used to spend hours formatting, tagging, organizing… and never looked at those notes again.
-Now, I focus on creating a system that’s simple, imperfect, but useful.
-Something that actually helps me day to day—at work, while learning, and in my personal life.

-It’s not about having a beautiful archive.
-It’s about building something that supports how we think.
+Our brain is great for processing ongoing tasks, but it’s not meant to retain everything.
+Over time, it lets go of unused ideas to make room for more relevant ones.
+This process, referred to as synaptic pruning, helps us adapt, but it also means we lose what we don’t externalize.

+**That’s the promise of a second brain: a place to offload notes and thoughts, avoid losing knowledge, and build on it over time with new ideas.**

+Before switching to the second brain approach, I also struggled with my notes because I wanted everything to be perfect.
+That drained a lot of time and energy.
+For me, the breakthrough was the following:

+> We have to remember that we are not building an encyclopaedia of immaculately organized knowledge.
+We are building a working system. […] For that reason, you should prefer a system that is imperfect, but that continues to be useful in the real conditions of your life.

+I stopped chasing perfection and started building something that simply works, something that supports me every day, both at work and in my personal life.

 ## 🤔 Mindset